julia-dizhak/god-frontend-code-test/README.md

 - Accessibility is important.
 - Code Structure and reusablity is important.

 ## Bonus Points:

 - If you use our design system component library, [VCC-UI](https://vcc-ui.vercel.app/)
 - If you add a filter bar on the top to filter cars by `bodyType`

+## To run locally

+Open a new terminal window and navigate to the folder.
+Run `npm install & npm run dev`.
+This will install all packages and start the blog in localhost:3000.

+## Todo